Nonlinear Quantum Behavior of Ultrashort-Pulse Optical Parametric Oscillators: Numerical simulations

+In Appendix~\ref{app:propagation}, we explicitly relate the continuous-time dynamics of our model to a more conventional pulse-by-pulse description for the physics, by comparing their equations of motion in the classical, high-finesse limit where $\Omega$ is large.
+We therefore refer interested readers to Appendix~\ref{app:propagation} for details on how this continuous-time picture can be justified from within a pulse-propagation perspective.

+Finally, as a topic for further research, we note that for high-gain, high-loss pulsed OPOs~\cite{Hamerly2016,Jankowski2018}, it is possible that quantum input-output theory would need significant modifications or even outright replacement in favor of a free-field formulation~\cite{Yanagimoto21, yanagimoto2021onset}, possibly involving the quantization~\cite{Drummond14,yanagimoto2020broadband, helt2020degenerate} of nonlinear classical field equations (such as the classical coupled-wave equations used in Appendix~\ref{app:propagation}), in order to model quantum pulse propagation at sub-roundtrip timescales.

-\subsection{Numerical simulations}
+\section{Numerical simulations}

+Having established the formalism of the model, we now turn to numerical simulations in order to explore the behavior of the nonlinear effects we have found in the model.
+In particular, we simulate SPOPOs in a highly nonlinear regime to study how multimode nonlinear quantum dynamics can affect important aspects of OPO phenomenology such as squeezing, output spectra, and non-Gaussian state generation.

 To perform numerical simulations, it is helpful to make various simplifying assumptions as mentioned throughout this paper.
-We consider an SPOPO as described in Sect.~\ref{sec:spopo}, with nonlinear interactions governed by the phase-matching assumptions made in Sect.~\ref{sec:phase-matching}; specifically, we consider the dispersion parameters as shown in Fig.~\ref{fig:coupling-Fmn}(c).
-Following Sect.~\ref{sec:supermodes}, we recast the physics in supermode form, by pumping with strength $\mathcal A$ in the first Hermite-Gaussian pump supermode $R_{1q}$ as in \eqref{eq:HG-modes} and choosing the signal supermodes $T_{im}$ to diagonalize the interactions $G_{mn}^{(1)}$, with resulting eigenvalues $\Lambda_i$, corresponding to the eigenvectors $T_{im}$; these transformations correspond to those shown in Fig.~\ref{fig:nl-lindblads-RT}.
-Finally, we assume that $\kappa_m \approx \kappa$ a constant, as discussed in Sect.~\ref{sec:eoms}.
+We consider an SPOPO as described in Sec.~\ref{sec:spopo}, with nonlinear interactions governed by the phase-matching assumptions made in Sec.~\ref{sec:phase-matching}; specifically, we consider the dispersion parameters shown in Fig.~\ref{fig:coupling-Fmn}(c).
+Following Sec.~\ref{sec:supermodes}, we recast the physics in supermode form, by pumping with strength $\mathcal A$ in the first Hermite-Gaussian pump supermode $R_{1q}$ in \eqref{eq:HG-modes}.
+We also choose the signal supermodes $T_{im}$ to diagonalize the interactions $G_{ij}^{(1)}$, with resulting eigenvalues $\Lambda_i$, corresponding to the eigenvectors $T_{im}$; these transformations correspond to those shown in Figs.~\ref{fig:supermodes} and \ref{fig:nl-lindblads-RT}.
+Finally, we assume that $\kappa_m \approx \kappa$ a constant, and all signal cavity modes have equal spacing $\Omega$ such that $\delta_m =0$ for all $m$, to simplify the linear dynamics as discussed in Sec.~\ref{sec:eoms}.